Why PE & Sport Premium Funding ?

 By maintaining our commitment to the School Sports Partnership we aim to give the children the opportunities to try a range of activities to improve health and fitness, develop new skills and compete with other schools.

 We will evaluate the impact of the Sports Premium funding as part of our normal self-evaluation and provision mapping arrangements.
-We will look at how well we use our Sport Premium to improve the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
+Looking at how well we use our Sport Premium to improve the quality and breadth of PE and sporting provision offered, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 Measuring the impact of the activities provided with sports premium funding can be achieved in different ways.
 We will look at progress in PE as well as other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 Assessments are made both formally and informally using our school assessment systems as well as feedback from children, staff and visiting coaches.
 We will also evaluate the impact of professional development opportunities in improving teaching and learning in PE.